worldline/ProSA/prosa_book/src/ch01-02-01-observability.md

 # Observability

-For observability, ProSA uses [OpenTelemetry](https://opentelemetry.io/) to collect metrics, traces and logs.
+For observability, ProSA uses [OpenTelemetry](https://opentelemetry.io/) to collect metrics, traces, and logs.

-Observability is handle through the [Observability settings](https://docs.rs/prosa-utils/latest/prosa_utils/config/observability/struct.Observability.html).
+Observability is handled through the [Observability settings](https://docs.rs/prosa-utils/latest/prosa_utils/config/observability/struct.Observability.html).

 ## Settings

 Parameters are specified in your ProSA settings file.
+You can configure your observability outputs to be redirected to stdout or an OpenTelemetry collector.
-You can configure outputs to stdout, an OpenTelemetry collector, or act as a server to expose metrics.
+You can also configure your processor to act as a server that exposes those metrics itself.

 Of course all configurations can be mixed.
 You can send your logs to an OpenTelemetry collector and to stdout simultaneously.

 ### Stdout

-If you want to push everything to stdout, you can do something like:
+If you want to direct all logs to stdout, you can do something like this:
 ```yaml
 observability:
   level: debug